Caramelized Bananas With Cream Sauce

 • Heat a very large skillet over medium-high heat.
 Add the margarine.
 When the margarine is melted, distribute it evenly over the pan.
 Place the banana pieces in a single layer on the pan.
 Allow them to get nicely browned on the bottom (this should take well under 5 minutes).
 Gently flip them over and brown on the other side.
 When both sides are gloriously browned and caramelized, turn off the heat.

-• To serve: Place sauce on each plate and top with banana segments.
-Garnish with strawberries and pecans and enjoy!
+• To serve: Place sauce on each plate and top with the pan-fried bananas.
+Garnish with strawberries and pecans, and enjoy!

 Nutrition